Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical implementation

 \subsection{Estimation}

-Estimation follows a three-step approach.
-In the first step, we compute income and consumption growth net of their predictable components, $\mathbf{X}_{it}$ and $\mathbf{Z}_{it}$, respectively, in model notation, by regressing real income and consumption growth on a rich set of time effects and household characteristics.\footnote{The full set of controls includes year and year-of-birth dummies, dummies for education, race, region of residence, family size and number of children (level and change from last period), employment status (current and past), presence of outside dependents in the family, and presence of income recipients other than the husband and wife (both current and past).
-The dummies for education, race, and region are interacted with the year dummies to allow the effect of these characteristics to vary over time.} The residuals from these regressions constitute the empirical counterparts to unexplained income and consumption growth, $\Delta y_{it}$ and $\Delta c_{it}$, respectively.
-In the second step, we estimate the parameters of the income process -- i.e., the second and higher moments of permanent and transitory shocks -- using income data alone.
-In the third step, we estimate the transmission parameters of shocks and the moments of taste heterogeneity and consumption measurement error; we do so using income and consumption data conditional on the parameters of the income process from the second stage.
-We estimate the second and third step parameters using GMM and an identity weighting matrix.\footnote{Our baseline results come from equally weighted GMM.
-A diagonal weighting matrix, where the diagonal entries are the $t$-statistics of the sample moments, delivers similar results (not reported here but available upon request), although we did experience some convergence issues in that case.}
+Estimation proceeds as follows.
+In a first step, we compute income and consumption growth net of their predictable components, $\mathbf{X}_{it}$ and $\mathbf{Z}_{it}$ in model notation, by regressing real income and consumption growth on a rich set of time effects and household characteristics.\footnote{The controls include year and year-of-birth dummies, dummies for education, race, region, family size and number of children (level and change from last period), employment status (current and past), presence of outside dependents, and presence of income recipients other than the husband and wife (both current and past).
+The dummies for education, race, and region are interacted with the year dummies.} The residuals from these regressions are the empirical counterparts to unexplained income and consumption growth, $\Delta y_{it}$ and $\Delta c_{it}$, respectively.
+In a second step, we estimate the parameters of the income process -- i.e., the second and higher moments of permanent and transitory shocks -- using income data alone.
+In a third step, we estimate the transmission parameters of shocks and the moments of taste heterogeneity and consumption measurement error.

+We estimate the second- and third-step parameters using GMM.
+Given the potentially poor small sample properties of optimal weighting, we use the identity matrix as our baseline weighting choice.
+In practice, this matters little for the parameter estimates of either stage: using the optimal weighting matrix gives almost identical point estimates, suggesting the parameters are strongly identified.
+We report results from equal weighting subsequently, but we also present the main estimates using optimal GMM in appendix \ref{SubAppendix::Empirics_Additonal_Results}.\footnote{Diagonal weighting also delivers similar results (those results are omitted for brevity).}